TnTech-ECE/CapstoneStarterRepo/Documentation/Experimentation/Camera Software - Testing Priority Statuses.md

 - Number of trials: 2 trials each

 1. Set up the testing environment (consists of a sheet of paper underneath the camera to indicate sudo locations of the UAS and the control station)
 2. Set up the database to output a constant UAS location and a constant control station location.
+The UAS location and control station locations sent through the database are equivalent to the sudo locations in the testing environment.
 3. Set the priority status low.
-4. Record the location of the camera.
+4. Record the location of the camera and the terminal output.
 5. Set the priority status high.
-6. Record the location of the camera.
+6. Record the location of the camera and the terminal output.

 ## Experimental Data